M. M. Abdulla

 M. M. Abdulla is an Indian politician from Dravida Munnetra Kazhagam who served as Members of Rajya Sabha.

+Early life and education

+M.M.
+Abdulla was born on 30 July 1975 in Pudukkottai, Tamil Nadu.
+His father was K. Mohamed Ismail and his mother was M. Nabeesa.
+He completed his undergraduate studies with a Bachelor of Business Administration (B.B.A.) degree from M.I.E.T.
+College of Arts and Science, Tiruchirappalli.
+He later pursued higher education in management and earned a Master’s degree in Business Management from St. Joseph’s College, Chennai.

 Personal life

-He was born on 30 July 1975 in Pudukkottai, Tamil Nadu.
-His parents name were K. Mohamed Ismail and M. Nabeesa.
 He married A. Jannathul Firthose on 14 July 2002 and has two daughters.